 \section{Conclusions}

-We have presented near-IR integral field spectroscopic observations of the high-mass star-forming region IRAS~18162–2048 obtained with VLT/SINFONI, complemented by new VLA X and C bands data and ALMA band~3 observations.
-Our study resolves the inner $\sim$10000~au of the system, revealing a complex interplay between massive and intermediate-mass young stellar objects, ionised and molecular gas, and UV-irradiated material.
+We have presented near-IR integral field spectroscopic observations of the high-mass star-forming region IRAS~18162–2048 obtained with VLT/SINFONI and complemented with new VLA X and C band data and ALMA band~3 observations.
+Our study resolved the inner $\sim$10000~au of the system, revealing a complex interplay between massive and intermediate-mass YSOs, ionised and molecular gas, and UV-irradiated material.
 Through spectral and morphological diagnostics, we identified clear evidence of a compact \ion{H}{ii} region and a PDR excited by a B2/B3 type ZAMS star, most likely by IRS~7/SC.
-Below we summarise the main conclusions:
+We summarise our main conclusions in the following:

-\begin{itemize} \item The SINFONI $K$ band continuum map reveals two main infrared sources, IRS~2 and IRS~7, consistent with previous detections by \citet{yamashita1987,tamura1991,stecklum1997}.
-The primary source, IRAS~18162-2048, remains undetected up to 2.47~$\mathrm{\mu m}$, indicating very high extinction toward the main protostar (Fig.~\ref{fig:cont_H2_BrG}).
+\begin{itemize} \item The SINFONI $K$ band continuum map reveals two main IR sources, IRS~2 and IRS~7, consistent with previous detections by \citet{yamashita1987,tamura1991,stecklum1997}.
+The primary source, IRAS~18162-2048, remains undetected up to 2.47~$\mathrm{\mu m}$, indicating very high extinction towards the main protostar (Fig.~\ref{fig:cont_H2_BrG}).

-\item IRS~7 shows a peculiar Br$\gamma$ profile with a narrow emission core superimposed on a broad absorption component, consistent with a B2–B3 ZAMS star following the classification scheme from \citet{bik2005b}.
+\item The IR source IRS~7 shows a peculiar Br$\gamma$ profile with a narrow emission core superimposed on a broad absorption component, and this is consistent with a B2–B3 ZAMS star following the classification scheme from \citet{bik2005b}.
 The lack of \ion{He}{i} and \ion{C}{iv} lines rules out O spectral types.
 We interpret the emission component of the Br$\gamma$ line as evidence of a nascent compact \ion{H}{ii} region surrounding IRS~7 and the absorption component as its photosphere (Fig.~\ref{fig:BrG_zoom}).